Utopia/Dystopia

 Sci-Fi Theme: Utopia

-First, let’s look at some popular science fiction examples of seemingly perfect societies to see if there are any commonalities that will help us answer our questions:
+First, let’s look at some popular science fiction examples to see if there are any commonalities that will help us answer our question:

-The Giver: (This book is on my list, but full disclosure, I already read it in grade 8, along with every other person ever.)
-In The Giver, society is kind of like the Borg, everything and everyone is the same and it all seems perfect on the outside.
+The Giver: In The Giver, society is kind of like the Borg.
+Everything and everyone is the same, and it all seems perfect on the outside.
 The drawback: Nobody has any emotions.

-Brave New World: (Also on the list, but haven’t read it yet.
-Though I have a cursory knowledge of what it’s about.)
-In Brave New World, Aldous Huxley describes a society in which everyone has everything they need and seems happy.
+Brave New World: In Brave New World, Aldous Huxley describes a society in which everyone has everything they need and seems happy.
 The drawback: Social conditioning and mind control.

-Divergent Series: (Not on my list, but probably should be.
-Have seen the movies.)
-In Divergent, the protagonist, Triss, lives in a seemingly perfect society in which everyone is placed into a faction based on their personality and characteristics.
+Divergent Series: In Divergent, the protagonist, Triss, lives in a seemingly perfect society in which everyone is placed into a faction based on their personality and characteristics.
 The idea is that everyone lives the kind of life they are best suited for and happiest in.
 The drawback: Not fitting in somewhere makes you a social outcast.

 How to Create the Perfect Society

-There are many more examples of course, but they seem to have this in common.
-The creation and success of a utopia necessitates a sacrifice.
-Something must be given up in order for everything to be just dandy, and that thing is usually some kind of a freedom.
+There are many more examples of course, but they have this in common: the creation and success of a utopia necessitates a sacrifice.
+Something must be given up in order for everything to be just dandy.
+And that thing is usually a freedom.

-Okay, that’s fine.
-That’s how we all live together in society now.
-We’ve given up some freedoms that are labeled immoral and bad in order for people to be able to live together in harmony.
-For example, I can’t just walk into your house and take whatever I want even if it would be good for me because theft is bad for the collective (and the person from whom you are stealing) and should be avoided if we are to live with each other.
+Okay, that’s fine?
+That’s how we live now.
+We’ve given up some freedoms that are immoral and bad in order to live together in harmony.
+For example, I can’t just walk into your house and take whatever I want even if that thing would be good for me.

-Notice how in our examples above the state, or controlling entity, tries to deal with the human variables of emotion and free will: by resorting to mind control or some kind of social conditioning to neutralize the human factor.
+Notice how in fiction (and reality), the state, or controlling entity, tries to deal with the human variables of emotion and free will: by resorting to mind control or social conditioning.
 Not exactly the utopia we all had in mind.

 Ay, there’s the rub.